bamlab/react-native-project-config/README.md

 ## Unpublish a package version

 If you want to unpublish a package, you have to be contributor of @bam.tech/eslint-plugin (in this case for the eslint plugin).
-Use the following commad :
+Use the following command :
 `npm unpublish @bam.tech/eslint-plugin@X.Y.Z`

 ## Running commands